MediaCubeCo/stoplight/docs/Guides/OAuth.md

 ## Introduction

 This document describes the authorization process using the `authorization_code` grant type in OAuth 2.0.
 This method is used to obtain an access token after the user successfully authorizes the application.
-Code samples can be found [here](docs/Cookbook.md), see `OAuth` section.
+Code samples can be found at Cookbook section.

 ## `authorization_code` Grant Flow